 Click OK > Exit.

-On the left side, click on Security and then on Security Options.
-Next on RHS, scroll download to second last option which says “User Account Control: Switch to the secure desktop when prompting for elevation”.
+Next, on the right side, scroll down to the second last option, which says “User Account Control: Switch to the secure desktop when prompting for elevation”.

 - Enabled: All elevation requests by default will go to the secure desktop.
 Default.

-Disable the feature, if you wish.
+Disable the feature if you wish.